 2. They all run the same iPadOS. iPadOS is similar for all of them.
 None of them stands out above others.
-If there be any differences, they are negligible.
-Certainly not worth the price differences in these devices.
-If the iPad pro 2020 can do it, so can the iPad air 3, iPad 7 and the iPad mini 5.
-There are currently no Pro-apps available for specifically the iPad pros only.
+If there are any differences, they are negligible and certainly not worth the price differences in these devices.
+If the iPad Pro 2020 can do it, so can the iPad air 3, iPad 7 and the iPad mini 5.
+There are currently no Pro-apps available for specifically the iPad Pros only.

 I successfully edited videos and photos on the iPad 2018.
 2 years ago!
 None of these iPads can be overlooked as non-pro.
 At least for as long as there are no pro-apps on the market.

-Some have argued the iPad Pro is better because it uses the USB-C port instead of the lightning connector.
-I am always quick to dismiss this because whatever port you have on your iPad (USB-C or Lighting connector) you will still need to buy hubs (adapters) for your iPad.
+Some have argued that the iPad Pro is better because it uses the USB-C port instead of the lightning connector.
+I am always quick to dismiss this because, whatever port you have on your iPad (USB-C or Lightning connector), you will still need to buy hubs (adapters) for the iPad.
 For now, there really is not much of a difference.
 Apple is still releasing iPads and iPhones with the lighting connector.
 The market has excellent hubs for both the lighting connector and USB-C. I’d say as of 2020, the lightning connector is as future proof as the USB-C. Apple hasn’t phased it out yet.

 LiDAR is another great selling point for the new iPad pro.
 It makes no sense buying it now when there aren’t any specific apps using this technology yet.
-It’s new, awesome!
-But useless, if all it has is POTENTIAL.
+It’s new and awesome but useless!
+If anything, all it has is POTENTIAL.